Select a government type/Select basis of accounting

 Code 300 Capital Projects Funds – should be used to account for and report financial resources that are restricted, committed, or assigned (intended) for expenditure for capital outlays including the acquisition or construction of capital facilities or other capital assets.
 Capital outlays financed from general obligation bond proceeds should be accounted for through a capital projects fund.
 Capital project funds exclude those types of capital-related outflows financed by proprietary funds or for assets that will be held in trust for individuals, private organizations, or other governments (private-purpose trust funds).

-Use enterprise funds (400) for capital projects related to utilities and other business activities.
+Note: Capital project funds should not be used in proprietary funds (400 and 500).
+Use enterprise funds (400) or internal service (500) for capital payments related to utilities and other business type activities.